Going down Hill on a Bicycle: A Boy’s Song

 Henry Charles Beeching (1859–1919) was an English clergyman, author and poet.
 Going down Hill on a Bicycle was written in the 1880s, when penny farthings were at the peak of their popularity, before the advent of Safety bicycles.

 Yes, penny farthings were high, fast and could fly along.
 Bicycle riders equated their activity with flying.
-The second logo of the Cyclists’ Touring Club, founded in 1878, was of a winged wheel.
-The League of American Wheelmen felt no shame whatsoever in copying this motif.
+The logos of the Cyclists’ Touring Club and The League of American Wheelmen featured winged wheels.
+(The CTC copied LAW’s logo).

 Now, if only there was a beer that featured a penny farthing with wings.
 Oh.